P/E Mean Reversion on German Stocks: 10.20% CAGR, 5.76% Alpha vs DAX

 Limitations

 Severe 2008 drawdown.
-The -48.68% max drawdown is substantially worse than SPY's -34.90%.
+The -48.68% max drawdown is substantially worse than the DAX's -37.4% in that year.
 German industrials and financials were among the hardest-hit sectors in the global financial crisis.
-The 36% average down-capture doesn't protect against years when sector-relative discounts don't matter because everything sells.
+The 39% average down-capture doesn't protect against years when sector-relative discounts don't matter because everything sells.

 Small effective portfolio in early years.
 From 2000 to 2003, the XETRA universe after quality and size filters produced only 4-8 qualifying stocks in some years.
 Returns are real but concentration risk was high.
 The 18.8 average across all 25 years is dragged down by these early years.